Posted September 10, 2023 | by Keaton Bessey, Managing Broker

 - Example: A $2,000 per month apartment should have Tenants who have a monthly take home pay of $6,000 per month.

 C) Once they've confirmed they would like to renew their lease for another period, and you are okay extending the lease, you can let them know that you are happy to provide them an extended lease in exchange for an increase in rent.
-If you have already issued a 2% increase, you can still increase further with mutual agreement.
+If you have already issued an increase, you can still increase further with mutual agreement.
 More information on the government website by clicking here.

 D) Once you've come to an agreement of the increase in rent (they may not respond to you or just say they want to stay month to month, they can do this), then you draft up the standard rent increase form (download here), attach the written agreement (a simple email thread will do) to the email, and deliver to them legally as required by the RTA (delivery requirements found by clicking here)